-23. If you were advising an international group seeking to re-locate activities from the UK as a result of Brexit, what are the advantages and disadvantages offered by your jurisdiction?
+24. If you were advising an international group seeking to re-locate activities from the UK as a result of Brexit, what are the advantages and disadvantages offered by your jurisdiction?

-The key advantages Ireland offers from a tax perspective are a low, but internationally acceptable, headline corporate tax rate of 12.5% with the opportunity to significantly reduce the effective rate through amortization of intangibles acquired.
+The key advantages Ireland offers from a tax perspective are a low, but internationally acceptable, headline corporate tax rate of 12.5% (expected to rise to an effective tax rate of 15% upon implementation of the GLoBE rules in Ireland for in-scope taxpayers) with the opportunity to significantly reduce the effective rate through amortization of intangibles acquired.
 The taxable profits and effective tax rate in Ireland are not reliant on any rulings or deemed deductions but rather are determined based on accounting profits and OECD transfer pricing principles.
 Ireland has a wide network of more than 70 double tax treaties reducing or eliminating withholding taxes.
 Furthermore there are broad domestic exemptions for withholding taxes on payments out of Ireland.